k8snetworkplumbingwg/bond-cni/README.md

 - type (string, required): &quot;bond&quot;
 - ifname (string, optional): name of the bond interface
 - miimon (int, required): specifies the arp link monitoring frequency in milliseconds
+- mtu (int, optional): the mtu of the bond.
+Default is 1500.
 - failOverMac (int, optional): specifies the failOverMac setting for the bond.
 Should be set to 1 for active-backup bond modes.
 Default is 0.
 - linksInContainer(boolean, optional): specifies if slave links are in container to start.
 Default is false i.e. look for interfaces on host before bonding.
 - links (dictionary, required): master interface names